earthlingbridget/hannahbridgetprice/content/recipes/harissapasta.md

 tags: ["Under 20 Minutes", "Serves 2"]
 categories: ["Side Dishes and Lunches"]
 ---
-10 minute, delicious, flavourful pasta; what more can you want?
+10 minutes, delicious, flavourful pasta; what more can you want?
 &nbsp;

 &nbsp;